QEST + FORMATS 2025

 All dates are AoE

 The goal of this initiative is to encourage research that is openly accessible and reproducible also in the future (time-proof).
-The AE Committee will assign a score to the artifact based on the notion of reproducibility as detailed in the ACM badging policy.
+The AE Committee will assign a score to the artifact based on the notion of reproducibility as detailed in the EAPLS guidelines.
 The AEC will focus on both “Functional” and “Available” aspects by evaluating:

 The artifact evaluation is single blind.
 This in particular means that the artifact does not need to be anonymized.

-The evaluation consists of two phases: the smoke-test phase (Phase I) and the full-review phase (Phase II), which proceed as follows.
+The evaluation consists of two phases: the quick-check phase (Phase I) and the full-review phase (Phase II), which proceed as follows.

 The Artifact Itself

-1. A README file, describing in clear and simple steps how to install and use the artifact, and how to replicate the results in the paper.
+1. A README file, describing in clear and simple steps how to install and use the artifact, how to reproduce the results presented in the paper, and how the files/output produced in the artitfact corresponds to tables and figures in the paper:

-• If applicable, the README file should provide a “toy example” to easily check the setup during Phase I.
+• If applicable, the README file should provide a “toy example” or “test run” to easily check the setup during Phase I;

 • In case network access is required by the artifact, an explanation of when and why it is required should be provided.